AdobeDocs/uxp/src/pages/uxp-api/reference-css/styles/border-top-color.md

 ---
 title: border-top-color
-description: "Specifies the top border color for an element.
-Supported color formats are as follows:"
+description: Specifies the top border color for an element.
+Supported color formats are as follows:
 jsDoc: true
 ---
 # border-top-color